BitPangea/bitpangea/thechronicle/README.md

 - the establishment of new institutions;
 - the adoption of Codices or constitutional records;
-- the completion of major Periods or Domains;
+- the completion, resting state, or reopening of major Domains;
+- the beginning and ending of major Periods;
+- threshold days between Periods;
 - important architectural decisions;
 - significant Transmissions;
 - preserved discoveries;
+- major acts of intentional world design;
 - changes to the public structure of BitPangea;
 - moments that later readers may need in order to understand how the World developed.

+Not every important historical event is constitutional.
+The Chronicle may preserve design history without elevating design decisions into Codex-level authority.

 ---